Index Visit/Initial Signs

 Assessing Cognitive Impairment in Older Adults(www.nia.nih.gov) Provided by the Alzheimer’s Disease Education and Referral Center, this resource is a quick guide for physicians to help assess and screen for cognitive impairment in your patients.

 The Annual Wellness Visit (AWV) is a Medicare benefit added through the Patient Protection and Affordable Care Act.
 The AWV focuses on long-term preventive care.
 Detection of cognitive impairment is a component of the AWV.
 This resource provides information on the AWV benefit, eligibility, required components, and coding and billing specifics.
 AAFP members can access our easy-to-read supplement on AWVs here.

-The Family Questionnaire is a five-question survey to ask family and friends to help determine evidence of cognitive impairment in a patient.
+The Family Questionnaire is a survey to ask family and friends to help determine evidence of cognitive impairment in a patient.
 The surveys are evaluated by the health provider, who then advises on any need for additional testing.